jrlomas/Sherpa-Crew-Mini/README.md

 ![Sherpa Double Gears](Images/mechanism.png)

 Notice also that the lower gearset guilder is meant to run with a bushing to replace the idler drive gear on the original bondtech set.
+It is [5mm ID x 8mm OD and 10mm in length](https://www.amazon.com/dp/B09CD8QSG3?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 The upper gearset uses the standard configuration.

 ![Lower Gearset](Images/lower_guilder.jpg)